 11. Halloween (Oct,2020)

 Every October, Hong Kong turns into a city of Halloween, full of a lively, festive atmosphere, with many Halloween activities.
 Hong Kong is a great place to celebrate Halloween, not just for locals but tourists, as well.
 If you happen to be here at this time of year, you can party and celebrate Halloween in almost any part of Hong Kong.
-From restaurants with Halloween-themed menus and Disneyland and Ocean Park theme parks to shopping malls, full of Halloween decorations, everyone will be sure to find a way to celebrate Halloween, in Hong Kong.

 Get ready to snap photos of some chilling decorations, as well as costume parties.
 The city’s unique history as a place of East meets West means European festivals, including Halloween, are deeply entrenched in its cultural fabric.